John Clancy (Labour politician): Children’s Services

 Shortly after he became council leader, Clancy was responsible for the decision voluntarily to move the failing Children’s Services department at Birmingham City Council into an external trust in May 2016.
 After being judged as failing in successive government inspections since 2008, he said there had been "some progress" but it was "not sufficient enough for us all to be satisfied children are safe in this city".
-However, Mr Clancy said it was still a facing a "huge challenge".
+However, Clancy said it was still a facing a "huge challenge".

 Speaking at the time Clancy remarked of the challenge that it was “the biggest challenge in [British] politics, certainly in local government terms.”

 Apparently vindicating Clancy’s decision, three years later, the services were finally judged no longer to be inadequate.
 The Children’s minister at the time Nadhim Zahawi described Ofsted's judgment as "a significant milestone".
 During Clancy’s leadership period there were no deaths to children in care at the council due to neglect.